Frequently asked questions

 • Unless otherwise specified, our watches are sold in their current condition without prior servicing.
 This approach allows us to offer the most competitive prices on the market, passing the savings directly to our customers.
 Upon request, we can assess a watch's performance using a timegrapher, providing you with a clearer understanding of its accuracy and functionality.

-Most of our modern and neo-vintage watches are running within or near their original factory specifications and do not require servicing.
-Our vintage models are carefully inspected to ensure they run smoothly without any functional issues, though accuracy and water resistance cannot always be guaranteed due to their age.
+Many of our modern watches run within or reasonably close to their original factory specifications, and should not require immediate servicing upon purchase.
+While our neo-vintage and vintage models are inspected to ensure they run smoothly without any functional issues, accuracy and water resistance cannot always be guaranteed due to their age.
+As a general guideline, we recommend buyers to service these older watches to ensure optimal precision and long-term reliability.

-• When possible, we recommend that customers have their watches serviced by the original manufacturer, which can typically be arranged by contacting the brand directly or through an authorized dealer or boutique.
+• We usually recommend having your watch serviced by the original manufacturer, which can be arranged by contacting the brand directly online or through an authorized dealer or boutique.
+Alternatively, independent watchmakers often offer lower quotes and quicker turnaround times.

 • There is no single answer!
 Watches typically do not require servicing as frequently as brands often recommend, but there are cases where a watch should be serviced even if nothing is wrong.

-As a general guideline, if your watch is relatively new and performing well, servicing should not required.
-However, for vintage pieces, proactive servicing can be a wise choice to ensure longevity.
+As a general guideline, if your watch is relatively modern and running without any obvious issues, there's usually no immediate need for servicing.
+For vintage pieces, however, proactive servicing can be a wise choice to help ensure longevity.

 However, some causes of inaccuracy are less serious.
 Magnetization of the movement, for example, can easily be corrected with a demagnetizer.
 Similarly, a watch that appears to be running poorly may simply need to be fully wound, as a low power reserve can sometimes give the impression of poor timekeeping.